ilatovsky/toga/docs/ARCHITECTURE.md

 This document provides a detailed technical breakdown of how oscgard works, suitable for developers and AI agents working on the codebase.

+> **Last Updated**: December 2025 - Refactored to use virtual device module abstraction

 ---

 ## System Overview